santhoshkrishnan30/Fake-note-authentication-deployment/README.md

 To stop the server, you can press `Ctrl + C` in the terminal where it's running.
 This will gracefully shut down the Uvicorn process.

-## Support

-If you encounter any issues or have questions about this FastAPI application, please feel free to [open an issue](<repository-issues-url>) in this repository.

-Happy coding!